AppBaza/appbaza/src/pages/nest.md

 Nest project contains two parts:

-- **NEST Server** - is the server (or backend) application that integrates with Firebase, Payment APIs, and AI APIs and exposes an easy-to-use API for web and mobile applications.
+- **NEST** - is the backend application that integrates with Firebase, Payment APIs, and AI APIs and exposes an easy-to-use API for web and mobile applications.
 On top of these APIs will also be Client SDKs for the most popular stacks (JavaScript, Dart, Flutter, etc.).

 - **NEST Web** - is a Next.js Web application that integrates with Nest Server and Firebase and provides ready-to-use dashboards for User Management, Payments, AI APIs, and more.

+Check [Nest documentation page](/docs/nest) for more detail information.

 :::info